Thijs Dallinga: International career

 In 2018, Dallinga was called up by Netherlands under-19 coach Maarten Stekelenburg for three friendly matches.
 He made his debut on 14 November 2018 in a 4–0 win over Armenia.
 On 20 November 2018, he scored the winning goal in the 2–1 victory over Portugal just eight minutes after coming off the bench.

 On 22 October 2021, Dallinga received his first call up for the Netherlands under-21s but would only go on to make his debut on 23 September 2022 in a 2–1 victory over Belgium at Den Dreef in a friendly.

+On 13 November 2023, Dallinga received his first call up for the senior Netherlands national team, for the UEFA Euro 2024 qualifying matches against the Republic of Ireland and Gibraltar.
+He made his debut in the game against Gibraltar, coming on as a substitute in a 6–0 win.